Photo by Ken Erickson |

 |

-In the left photo on the left is the southeast mast with the KGO and KBCW antennas
+On the left in the left photo is the southeast mast with the KGO and KBCW antennas

 and on the right the west mast with the combined antennas for KTVU, KRON and